rippleFCL/blog.ripplefcl.com/content/post/picom_math/index.md

 )
 ```

-ill quickly explain whats going on here before explaing why to go the animation route insted of setting fade to true.
+Ill quickly explain what's going on here before explain why to go the animation route instead of setting fade to true.

-so the preset appear/disappear are just fading opacity of the window from 0-100 and 100-0 respectivly. so we trigger this on opening/closing a window and hiding/showing
+so the preset appear/disappear are just fading opacity of the window from 0-100 and 100-0 respectively.
+So we trigger this on opening/closing a window and hiding/showing
-(minimising/switching virtual desktops). the open/close/show/hide triggers mimic the fading option.
+(minimizing/switching virtual desktops).
+The open/close/show/hide triggers mimic the fading option.
-now, problems begin when i attempted to use window rules to make unfocused windows slightly transparent.
+Now, problems begin when I attempted to use window rules to make unfocused windows slightly transparent.

 ```text {linenos=inline}
 rules = (